Essay

 Bridge close-upOne line of the bridge, zoomed in: the decode step is the human view, and the trace row is the prover view of the same transition.

-If we can choose the state carefully, then the token-by-token process can be written as a row-by-row execution record.
+If we choose the state carefully, the token-by-token process can be written as a row-by-row execution record.

 Start with the wrong picture